SRMLabHUST/QC-STORM/README.md

 5, Download QC-STORM release version from https://github.com/SRMLabHUST/QC-STORM/releases.

-6, Copy .dll files into installation directory of ImageJ or Micro-Manager, and .jar files into folder plugins or mmplugins for ImageJ and Micro-Manager respectively.
+6, Copy .dll files into installation directory of ImageJ or Micro-Manager, and .jar files into "plugins" or "mmplugins" folder for ImageJ and Micro-Manager respectively.

 # Recompile the source codes